This post is targeted at investors looking at distributing their investments in the usual products available in the market.

 At all times, ensure that you have the following in place

 - an emergency fund with 6-12 months of expenses

-- a term insurance policy as long as you have income
+- a term insurance policy (unless you are retired with no income)

 - a health insurance policy (separate from the company provided one if any) for 10-15 lakhs as a base policy with a 50-100 lakhs super-top up

 - a personal accident insurance coverage to safeguard against accidents where you do not die but cannot earn

 - no high-interest debt like credit card or personal loans